juancarlospaco/python-course/README.md

 ![Clone](img/cloning.jpg)

 <details title="Click here for English Language"><summary><b>EN</b></summary>
-The repo should have an exact copy on your GutHub account, now we clone it to work fixing Errors or Bugs!
+Your repo fork is exact copy of the original but on on your GutHub account, now we clone it into your computer to work fixing Errors or Bugs!

 *Note: You will need to be connected to the internet in order to clone the repo.*